perl5-dbi/DBI-Test/DESIGN.md

 Currently this is a list of open issues and discussion points...

+Topics can be removed once they're settled and the relevant docs have been updated.

 ## DBI::Test as a DBD author's tool

 This is the principle use-case for DBI::Test: to provide a common suite of